Axia-Tech/AXIA-wiki/docs/learn/learn-comparisons-cosmos.md

 re-organization based on the proofs of post in the Relay Chain.
 The shared state amongst parachains means that messages are free from trust bounds; they all operate in the same context.

-AXIASolar has an additional protocol called [SPREE](learn-spree.md) that provides shared logic for cross-chain messages.
+AXIACoin has an additional protocol called [SPREE](learn-spree.md) that provides shared logic for cross-chain messages.
 Messages sent with SPREE carry additional guarantees about provenance and interpretation by the receiving chain.